Skip to content

 Users may recast their ballots to help the 2nd (closest to 1st) poll option to win over the first place poll option if they decide they want their ballot to count instead of having no impact if currently cast against a far-losing poll option - this is likely a one-off recast ballot within a poll if they choose to participate in tactical voting.

-How would Proportional Representation (Weighted averages) affect voting participation?
+How might Proportional Representation (Weighted averages) affect voting participation?

 It's likely that users are to cast their ballot multiple times over the course of a poll, to tactically vote as opposed to a one-off recast ballot under FPTP.
 A greater quantity of cast ballots would contribute additional fees to network key stakeholders.